Rao-Aishwarya/BlogWebsite_Django_Python/README.md

-# Django Application

 This a Django blog application which allows users to read, create and delete blog posts.
 This application uses the Django framework to handle the backend logic, database interations and template rendering.
 The features of this app include:
 1. User authentication - Sign up, Login, Logout
-2. Create, Read and Delete operations on blog posts
+2. CRUD operations on blog posts
 3. Search blogs using author name

+# Django Application setup
 ### User registration and login
 1. The user is directed to the Sign up page as soon as the application is run, to create an account.
 2. The user is redirected to the login page, logs in, and is redirected to the home page.